HasnainSolangi/GIAIC/45-assignments-exercises/README.md

 34. Pizzas: Think of at least three kinds of your favorite pizza.
-Store these pizza names in a array, and then use a for loop to print the name of each pizza.
+Store these pizza names in an array, and then use a for loop to print the name of each pizza.

 • Modify your for loop to print a sentence using the name of the pizza instead of printing just the name of the pizza.
 For each pizza you should